Vishwakarthick1789/Global-Location-Tracker/README.md

 # 📍 Global Location Tracker

-A full-stack, premium web application designed to track and log your global footprint.
+A full-stack,web designed to track and log your global footprint.
 Built with a modern tech stack to provide an intuitive map interface and secure data logging.

 ## 🚀 Features